trento-project/web/guides/alerting/alerting.md

 The other way of configuring alerting is via the Web interface or through the API.
-To be able to use this variant, _all_ of the aformentioned env-vars should be left undefined when starting Trento.
+To be able to use this variant, _all_ of the aforementioned env-vars should be left undefined when starting Trento.
 Then, configuring the alerting values could be done in a self-explanatory manner from Settings menu in Trento web console.
 There is also an OpenAPI spec for the API.